 Workshop – Upgrading the Test-Layout

-Now, I am aware, that there are several approach to get where I want to arrive some day, one very feasible being: Get your trains running quickly.
-So building most of the trackwork first and worrying about drilling holes later.
+Now, I am aware, that there are several approaches to get where I want to arrive some day, one very feasible being: „Get your trains running quickly“.
+That essentially means building most of the trackwork first and worrying about drilling holes later.
 That’s a great approach.
 I might reconsider mine.

 So what’s the plan?